readbeyond/aeneas/README.rst

 **Firat Ozdemir** contributed the ``finetuneas`` HTML/JS code for fine tuning sync maps in the browser.

+**Willem van der Walt** contributed the code snippet to output a sync map in TextGrid format.

 All the mighty `GitHub
 contributors <https://github.com/readbeyond/aeneas/graphs/contributors>`__,